-- Use proper tools to service the engine. - DO NOT run engine in an enclosed area.
-Exhaust gases contain carbon monoxide, and odourless and deadly poison. - Store fuel in approved safety containers. - DO NOT store, spill, or use gasoline near an open flame.
+- 1. Read and understand the operating manual provided with the engine. - 2.
+Use proper tools to service the engine. - 3.
+Do not run engine in an enclosed area.
+Exhaust gases contain carbon monoxide, and odourless and deadly poison. - 4.
+Store fuel in approved safety containers. - 5.
+Do not store fuel near an open flame.

-Appliances such as a stove, furnace, or water heater which use a pilot light or devices which can create a spark.
+Appliances such as a stove, furnace, or water heater use a pilot light which can create a spark.

-- DO NOT smoke while filling fuel tank. - DO NOT remove fuel cap while engine is running. - DO NOT refuel indoors where area is not well ventilated.
-Outdoor refuelling is preferred. - DO NOT refuel while engine is running.
-Allow engine to cool for 5 minutes before refuelling. - · Use fresh fuel.
-Stale fuel can gum carburetor and cause leakage. - · Check fuel lines and fittings frequently for cracks or leaks.
-Replace if necessary - DO NOT operate engine if fuel is spilled.
+- 6. No smoking when filling fuel tank. - 7.
+Do not remove fuel cap while engine is running. - 8.
+Do not refuel indoors where area is not well ventilated.
+Outdoor refuelling is preferred. - 9.
+Do not refuel while engine is running.
+Allow engine to cool for 5 minutes before refuelling. - 10.
+Use fresh fuel.
+Stale fuel can gum carburetor and cause leakage. - 11.
+Check fuel lines and fittings frequently for cracks or leaks.
+Replace if necessary - 12.
+Do not operate engine if fuel is spilled.
 Move machine away.
-Avoid creating any ignition until gasoline has evaporated. - DO NOT run engine above rated speeds.
-This may result in injury. - · DO NOT tamper with the engine speed selected by the original equipment manufacturer. - DO NOT tamper with governor springs, governor links or other parts which may increase the governed speed.

-- DO NOT strike flywheel with a hard object or metal tool.
-This may cause it to shatter in operation. - Keep cylinder fins and governor parts free of grass and other debris which can affect engine speed.
+Avoid creating any ignition until gasoline has evaporated. - 13.
+Do not run engine above rated speeds.
+This may result in injury. - 14.
+Do not tamper with the engine speed selected by the original equipment manufacturer. - Do not tamper with governor springs, governor links or other parts which may increase the governed speed. - 16.
+Do not strike flywheel with a hard object or metal tool.
+This may cause it to shatter in operation.